Last updated 10-Jan-2023

 Owners often comment about the indicated battery range not being what it was, that charging stops short of 100% even when set to 100% or that they have heard about rebalancing the batteries.
 This is all controlled by the battery management system (BMS) and is typically caused by one of two issues:

-It's rare to be a faulty battery.
-Before we go further, it's also worth noting that the range displayed on the screen is unlikely to ever show the rated range given by Tesla when charged to 100%.
-There are a couple of reasons for this, temperature will not be optimal, there will be some small loses in capacity, and for countries where the car is rated using the WLTP standards the car will differ as the values used are based on the EPA standards which are more pessimistic, i.e. for a given amount of available energy in the battery, the car will assume it can cover fewer miles.
-The range displayed is also based on an assumed efficiency and real world driving will yield different results, possibly further but more typically lower.
+It is, however, worth noting that the range displayed on the screen is unlikely to ever show the rated range given by Tesla when charged to 100%.
+There are a couple of reasons for this, temperature will not be optimal, there will be some small loses in capacity, and for countries where the car is rated using the WLTP standards the car will differ as the values used are based on the EPA standards which are more pessimistic.
+This is one of the most comming queries from new orders where their factory fresh car does not show the range the spec sheet showed and is entirely normal and correct.
+Don't forget, the battery stores energy, not miles, and the mileage figure is based on a conversion factor applied by the car i.e. the car assumes it can do 4 miles per kwh.

 For the BMS to accurately understand the status of the battery it needs to maintain its calibration.
 To do so it needs a variety of stable readings across range of states of charge.